 Project status: on-going

-Research about social and community enterprises is linked to the broader theme of co-production of public services or public utilities and the participatory management of community goods.
-The theme has recently taken on new relevance with the increasing tendency to delegate the direct production of public services and services of general interest to the private sector.
+Research about social and community enterprises is linked to the broader theme of the co-production of public services or public utilities and the participatory management of community goods.
+This theme has recently taken on new relevance with the increasing tendency to delegate the direct production of public services and services of general interest to the private sector.

 There is, however, a need to guarantee a participatory space for citizens in the management of these enterprises.
 While in the case of social enterprises this involvement is widespread and in part regulated, in other sectors the recent process of privatization has left little space for participatory private management.
 This is partially due to a lack of adequate analysis on possible governance and management models for the delivery of these types of general interest services.

 The aim of this research is to elaborate on new institutional models and new organizational methods to understand and use the potential of cooperatives and social enterprises in the management of general interest services.